SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 The current version uses a constant value for the Universal Plugin Global Hash, unique for each supported blockchain.
 In our upcoming release, we're interconnecting the Universal Plugin Global Hashes from various blockchains to provide a unified Global Hash.
 This enhancement will activate anonymous and compliant cross-chain messaging and intent-based messages.
 Additionally, we'll support multiple Universal Plugin versions within the same blockchain, allowing configurations tailored to specific ecosystems (e.g., KYC and KYB exclusive interactions).

 1. **Polygon Mumbai Testnet Values:**
-- Universal Plugin Address: 0x8896b9acBdfFf53e1fAb60e34eb0eC7245b69631
+- Universal Plugin Address: `0x8896b9acBdfFf53e1fAb60e34eb0eC7245b69631`
-- Universal Plugin Global Hash: 0xa8d9ac0e570be234ab694443c29562cb8c0e011f1338550cec163939ca52325d
+- Universal Plugin Global Hash: `0xa8d9ac0e570be234ab694443c29562cb8c0e011f1338550cec163939ca52325d`
-These values are essential for ensuring security and uniqueness across different blockchains.
+<br> These values are essential for ensuring security and uniqueness across different blockchains.
 The Universal Plugin System facilitates cross-chain messaging and intent-based messages, providing a foundation for anonymous and compliant transactions.

 ## Integration Levels